About

 Thanks for stopping by.
-I am learning as a I go.
+I am learning as I go.

 Copyright Notice: All photographs on this website are copyrighted.
 This doesn’t mean you can’t link them to a website.
 Just use common sense: DO NOT a) claim the photographs are yours or b) use them for commercial purposes in any way shape or form¨.
 If you don’t fall within the above-described two categories, then if you are going to reproduce, copy, publish or transmit the photos, just properly credit this website and where you got it from.
 Much appreciated.